 Residential Life Tour

-Most events take place in the Husky Union Building ("The HUB"), Admissions Welcome Center, Room 106.
-However, on days when many visitors plan to attend, we may move to a larger room in the HUB.
-Please consult your confirmation email.
+Events take place in the Husky Union Building ("The HUB"), Admissions Welcome Center, Room 106.

 What else can I do?

 Sit in on a class.
 After you’ve registered for your tour, select a class to visit.

 Check out Plan Your Visit, loaded with helpful tips for where to eat and stay, how to wear for our climate, and what to do while you're here.

 Take a self-guided tour and listen to current UW tour guides show you around campus.

 Attend an information session (offered in the fall only)